 Many human cancer cells, including colorectal, breast, ovarian, melanoma, and even leukemia, are dependent on an amino acid called methionine, which is one of nine amino acids not made by the body (Source, Source).
 Fruits contain little to no methionine.
 Vegetables, nuts, and whole grains have small amounts.
 Beans have the most methionine in the plant kingdom, however, milk, eggs, and red meat have over twice the methionine as beans.
 Chicken and fish have five to seven times more.
 The easiest way to keep your methionine levels low and deprive cancer cells of this essential amino acid is to eat little to no animal food.

 Heme iron is a highly absorbable form of iron found in meat—especially red meat, organ meat, and shellfish—but not found in plant food.
-In small amounts, iron is good for your body and necessary for the formation of healthy blood cells, but excess iron causes oxidative stress, DNA damage and can catalyze formation of cancer-causing N-nitroso compounds.
+In small amounts, iron is good for you and necessary for the formation of healthy blood cells, but excess iron causes oxidative stress, DNA damage and can catalyze formation of cancer-causing N-nitroso compounds.
 Excess dietary iron has been linked to an increased risk of esophageal, stomach, colorectal and breast cancer (Source, Source, Source).
 Excess iron accumulates in your liver, heart, and pancreas eventually resulting in iron toxicity because your body has no way of ridding itself of excess iron except through blood loss.
 Non-heme iron is a much safer form of iron found in plant foods, especially in legumes, sesame seeds, pumpkin seeds, spinach, Swiss chard, quinoa, and dried apricots.

 N-glycolylneuriminic acid (Neu5Gc) is a unique sugar molecule found only in animal food, especially red meat, organ meat and some dairy products, which increases the risk of tumor formation in humans.
 Neu5Gc does not occur in humans and your immune system treats this molecule as a foreign invader and produces antibodies in response to it, which increase inflammation in your body.
 Neu5Gc has been associated with inflammatory diseases including cancer, cardiovascular disease and some bacterial infections (Source, Source).